 With current social distancing requirements, more and more employers are taking their interview process virtual to fill vital roles.
 If you're currently job seeking then chances are your interview will take place virtually rather than in-person so you need to be prepared to shine online.
-If you've never interviewed online before then you may be wondering what you should wear, so we're sharing with you our virtual interview style tips to help you dress to impress from the comfort of your own home.
+If you've never interviewed online before then you may be wondering what you should wear, so I'm sharing with you my virtual interview style tips to help you dress to impress from the comfort of your own home.

 Dress from head-to-toe - Now you may think that just because the interviewer will only see the top part of you that that is all you need to dress and that sweatpants and fluffy slippers will work with a blouse and blazer.
 If it were a virtual meeting you were participating in then it might be an ok option, and it's definitely something we've all done.
 But for an interview, you want to project confidence and professionalism to someone who is a complete stranger and the way to feel and act professionally is to dress professionally from head-to-toe.